Gibus21250/Wakupator/README.md

 At this point, with Wakupator running, you should see this log:

 ```
-Oct 21 10:43:13 raspberrypi Wakupator[65081]: Ready to register clients!`
+Feb 06 19:20:01 raspberrypi wakupator[2773297]: [INFO] Ready to register clients!
 ```

 ### Prepare the JSON

-After, we need to retrieve the MAC address of the related interface on the machine `tartiflette`.
+Retrieve the MAC address of the network interface on `tartiflette` that will be monitored..

 For this, you can use the command `ip link`: